UOS-COM-6018/COM6018/_sources/intro.md

-# Welcome to the COM6018 course book
+# The COM6018 module book

 This book contains the course material for COM6018, "Data Science with Python", taught at the University of Sheffield.